Table of Contents

 - 1. Electricity management and RCP

-This article describes the planning of the installation.
-For on-site implementation and equipment configuration on the Climkit platform, refer to the links at the end of the article.
+This article describes installation planning.
+For on-site implementation and equipment configuration on the Climkit Platform, refer to the links at the end of the article.

 1. Electricity management and RCP

-Climkit's electricity management solution consists of providing meters to measure and read electricity consumption, transmitting data to the platform and activating one of the available operating methods, such as the generation of Individual statements or automatic Consumer billing.
+Climkit's electricity management solution consists of providing meters to measure and read electricity consumption, transmitting data to the platform and activating one of the available operating methods, such as generating Individual statements or automatic billing to consumers.

-The solution is generally applied within the framework of a Regrouping for self-consumption (RCP).
+The solution is generally applied within the framework of a self-consumption community (RCP).

 It can also be used in other contexts, for example: